wdi-hk-10/lab-electronic-life/readme.md

 Read [Chapter 7](http://eloquentjavascript.net/07_elife.html) of the book to get a better understanding of the game and the behavior of various objects.
 This is also a good exercise to practise how to read documentation and other people's code.

 ### Task 1: Artificial Stupidity
 Implement the behavior of the `SmartPlantEater` so that they will last longer in the game than their ancestor `PlantEater`.
-The default behavior of the `SmartPlantEater` in the start code is that they will move East on every turn until they hit an obstacle and they won't die (undead)?
+The initial behavior of the `SmartPlantEater` in the starter code is that they will move East on every turn until they hit an obstacle and they won't eat nor die (undead?).

 > Having the inhabitants of our world go extinct after a few minutes is kind of depressing.
 To deal with this, we could try to create a smarter plant eater.
 >